aeksco/docker_jupyter_mongodb/README.md

 - Jupyter server running at [http://localhost:8888](http://localhost:8888)

 - Run the `MongoDB` notebook to create the `jupyter` database and a single example `restaurant` record

+## Notes

+- This configuration is not optimized for size.
+The `jupyter/datascience-notebook` has a footprint of 6.28 GB - you could substitute the `jupyter/minimal-notebook` (footprint of 2.74 GB) by changing the `FROM` statement in `jupyter/Dockerfile`.